This article was originally shared by the National Center on Sexual Exploitation and is reposted with permission. It has been edited for length.

 4. Abusers point children to pornography as a way to groom and “train” their victims

-Another way pornography is connected to child sexual abuse is the way in which the abusers use it to groom and train their child victims.
+Another way pornography is connected to child sexual abuse is how the abusers use it to groom and train their child victims.

-Grooming in this sense is done by repeated exposure of the child to both adult and child pornography.
+Grooming, in this sense, is done by repeated exposure of the child to both adult and child pornography.
 This exposure is intended to diminish the child’s inhibitions and give the impression that sex between adults and children is normal, acceptable, and enjoyable.
-Pornography is also used by abusers to arouse, instruct, and desensitize their child victims.
+Abusers also use pornography to arouse, instruct, and desensitize their child victims.

 According to this study done by Latzman, et al., in 2011, “Early exposure to pornography may impact a child’s view of what is normative and impair the ability to avoid, deter, or negotiate from a dangerous situation…”

-This damaged view of what is normal in sexual relationships can and does have major effects on the children involved.
+This damaged view of what is expected in sexual relationships can and does have significant effects on the children involved.

 5. Pornography normalizes extreme and dangerous sexual behaviors